-Growing up, actress Sue Johnston was “inordinately fond” of her train driver grandfather, Alfred Cowan.
-Yet, she says, he could be “distant” and, more than 30 years after his death, she thinks of him as a “mass of contradictions”.
+Growing up, actor Sue Johnston was “inordinately fond” of her train driver grandfather, Alfred Cowan.
+Yet, she says at the start of her episode of Who Do You Think You Are?, he could be “distant” and, more than 30 years after his death, she thinks of him as a “mass of contradictions”.
 Adding another layer of mystery, the family speaks of Alfred being educated by a governess, which hardly suggests a typical working class upbringing.
 So who was the real Alfred Cowan?

 Sue starts her research at the National Railway Museum in York.
 It’s here the Flying Scotsman now resides and Sue thinks Alfred may have driven the famous engine, which could travel at 110mph.
 Disappointingly, this proves to be a family myth, but the truth is just as fascinating in its own way.